This post was originally published in 2021

 Chinatown: 727 N Broadway #125

-Before opening his shop, he embarked on an extensive ice cream research journey.
+Before opening his shop, he embarked on an extensive quest to find the perfect ice cream, but he didn’t find much success.
 He said: “Pretty much everybody had the same flavors — vanilla, chocolate, etc. — nothing really new.
 So, that’s when I felt like, ‘OK, that’s going to be my niche market.’”

 THIS article by Thrillist is so interesting and I highly recommend you read it!
 Here are a few cliff notes: